RAM drive: Dedicated hardware RAM drives

-In 2009, Acard Technology produced the ACARD ANS-9010BA 5.25 Dynamic SSD SATA-II RAM Disk, max 64GB.
+In 2009, Acard Technology produced the ACARD ANS-9010BA 5.25" Dynamic SSD SATA-II RAM Disk, max 64GB.
 It uses a single SATA-II port.

 Both variants are equipped with one or more CompactFlash card interface located in the front panel, allowing non-volatile data being stored on the RAM drive to be copied on the CompactFlash card in case of power failure and low backup battery.
 Two pushbuttons located on the front panel allows the user to manually backup / restore data on the RAM drive.
 The CompactFlash card itself is not accessible to the user by normal means as the CF card is solely intended for RAM backup and restoration.
-Note that the CF card's capacity has to meet / exceed the RAM module's total capacity in order to effectively work as a reliable backup.
+The CF card's capacity has to meet / exceed the RAM module's total capacity in order to effectively work as a reliable backup.

 In 2009, DDRdrive, LLC produced the DDRDrive X1, which claims to be the fastest solid state drive in the world.
 The drive is a primary 4GB DDR dedicated RAM drive for regular use, which can back up to and recall from a 4GB SLC NAND drive.
 The intended market is for keeping and recording log files.
 If there is a power loss the data can be saved to an internal 4GB ssd in 60 seconds, via the use of a battery backup.
 Thereafter the data can be recovered back in to RAM once power is restored.
 A host power loss triggers the DDRdrive X1 to back up volatile data to on-board non-volatile storage.